Kostiantyn Doroshenko

-Kostіantyn Doroshenko, Kostyantyn (Костянтин Володимирович Дорошенко; born 29 October 1972, in Kyiv, Ukraine) is a Ukraine Art critic, publicist, contemporary art curator, media manager, radio host.
-Doroshenko is well known as a cultural and social journalist published in Ukraine, Australia, Azerbaijan, Italy, etc.; as a radio host of talk radio station Radio Visti, columnist of "Public: Culture" (Ukraine); as a curator of the Research Platform PinchukArtCentre (since 2019); and as the author of the books 'The End of the Late Iron Age' and 'Aria of Mary'.
+Kostіantyn Doroshenko, Kostyantyn (Костянтин Володимирович Дорошенко; born 29 October 1972, in Kyiv, Ukraine) is a Ukrainian art critic, publicist, contemporary art curator, media manager, and radio host.
+Doroshenko is well known as a cultural and social journalist with works published in Ukraine, Australia, Azerbaijan, and Italy.
+He is the host of the radio station Radio Vesti.
+He is a columnist to company Public Culture; is a curator of the Research Platform PinchukArtCentre since 2019; and is the author of the books 'The End of the Late Iron Age' and 'Aria of Mary'.
 He is one of the most influential Ukrainian art curators and art critics of Ukraine according to Art Ukraine magazine and Focus magazine.
 He is also a member of the World League "Mind without drugs" (Bishkek, Kyrgyzstan).
-On 1 April 2017, K. Doroshenko was appointed Ambassador Extraordinary and Plenipotentiary of the Republic Užupis among art critics of the world.
+On 1 April 2017, Doroshenko was appointed Ambassador Extraordinary and Plenipotentiary of the Republic Užupis among art critics of the world.

 Biography and work in media

-Doroshenko was born in Kiev.
-He graduated from Taras Shevchenko National University of Kyiv (1989—1994) with a history degree.
+Doroshenko was born in Kyiv.
+He graduated from Taras Shevchenko National University of Kyiv (1989–1994) with a history degree.
 His graduate work was dedicated to European knighthood and courtly culture.

 Doroshenko worked at the Museum of History of Kyiv City from 1994 to 1995, where he managed the "Ukrainian diaspora history" department.

 From 1995 to 1998, Doroshenko worked in the first Ukrainian lifestyle magazine LOOKS as an editor of the "Society" and "People" departments.

-In 2000-2001, he worked in the team that launched the Kommersant newspaper in the Ukrainian market as an editor of the "Society" department and weekend application.
-In 2001, the project was closed because of political censorship pressure.
+In 2000–2001, he worked in the team that launched the Kommersant newspaper in the Ukrainian market as an editor of the "Society" department and weekend application.
+In 2001, the project was closed because of pressure against political censorship.

-KP Media owner Jed Sunden in 2001 invited Doroshenko to create a new Kyiv magazine called "Afisha."
+KP Media owner Jed Sunden in 2001 invited Doroshenko to create a new magazine in Kyiv called "Afisha."
 This project remained on the media market for the next nine years.

 In 2005, when Kommersant came back to Ukraine, Doroshenko became the manager of the PR department and corporate advertisement.
 From 2006 until 2009, he worked on a group of projects known as Telekritika as a project development director.

 From 2014 to 2017, Doroshenko was a host for talk radio station Radio Visti.
 He had a few radio shows including "Doroshenko's Cult", "Elementary", "War of the Worlds", and "The Cynics".

-Since 2019, Doroshenko has worked as a columnist for "Public: Culture" (Ukraine) and as a curator of the research platform PinchukArtCentre.
+Since 2019, Doroshenko has worked as a columnist for Public Culture and as a curator of the research platform PinchukArtCentre.

-Doroshenko writes art, culture, and society publications in Australian, Italian, Russian, Ukrainian, Azerbaijani public and special editions.
-His articles are published in Vil`na Dumka (Australia), Fakty i Kommentarii, Dzerkalo Tyzhnia, Den, Finansovaya Ukraina, Publichnye liudi (Ukraine), Kapital and Ptyuch magazines (Russia), and others.
+Doroshenko writes art, culture, and society publications in Australia, Italy, Russia, Ukraine, and Azerbaijan, in both public and special editions.
+His articles are published in Vil`na Dumka, Fakty i Kommentarii, Dzerkalo Tyzhnia, Den, Finansovaya Ukraina, Publichnye liudi, Kapital, Ptyuch, and others.